giarcheuli/semrush/README.md

 ## Deploying the App to the Repository

 The final step is to push the image to the repository.
 Please follow the repository-specific instructions to complete this step.

+### Questions by Technical Writer

+1. What are the specific services and applications being migrated to the cloud infrastructure using Kubernetes?
+2. Can you provide more details about the target Kubernetes cluster?
+3. Are there any specific versions or dependencies for Docker that need to be installed?